-8. Revamp Your Social Media Strategy

 All of these social platforms reward consistency and frequency.
 Don’t sell sell sell.
 Use each platform the way they are intended.
 You can sell, but make sure it’s in combination with something interesting or normal conversation.
-Instead of “watch our video”, put the lyrics to the video (the chorus) and just a link to the video.
-Not “listen here” “or check it out”.
+Instead of “watch our video”, ask a question, start a conversation, or say something intriguing that begs a click/view.

 9. How To Release an Album Like A Label

-current: